 The Virtual Advisor can answer your questions about high-need subject areas:

 In the 2016-17 school year, California employed 274,246 teachers to educate over 6.2 million students in 1,024 school districts.
 While all the subjects taught in the public schools are important, there is a greater shortage of teachers in particular subjects.
 Obtaining a teaching credential in one of these fields would help reduce the shortage, may increase your chances of employment, and increase your geographic choices.
-The California Commission on Teacher Credentialing is the state agency that grants credentials.
+Shortage areas include:

 While other subject areas may not be experiencing teacher shortages right now, they are important academic core subjects that are required for graduation from high school.